Applies to:

 An important property to check on these nodes is the Response Time, that shows the moment when the data source sent the first row to the Denodo Server.
 The impact of the time to get the first row can be used as a measure to identify the source as a dominant factor.
 This value can be calculated by subtracting the value of the Start time attribute from the Response time attribute.

-To check the maximum number of active connections allowed open the data source configuration and click the ‘Connection Pool configuration’ link:
+To check the maximum number of active connections allowed, open the data source, go to the ‘Advanced tab and expand the ‘Connection Pool configuration’ section:

 Finally, note that if the response time and the connection time are low while the total execution time in the source is high it will most likely not be a source processing problem.
 Instead, it is usually a symptom while the real cause may be one of the following (at the Denodo layer):